FlowFrontiers/CyberML-CompleteVsFirstN/README.md

-# Anomaly Detection in Network Traffic Using Random Forest
+# Early-Stage Anomaly Detection: A Study of Model Performance on Complete vs. Partial Flows

-Welcome to the GitHub repository for the paper titled, _"Anomaly Detection in Network Traffic Using Random Forest: A Study on Complete vs Partial Flow Data"_.
+Welcome to the GitHub repository for the paper titled _"Early-Stage Anomaly Detection: A Study of Model Performance on Complete vs. Partial Flows"_.
 This repository contains all the Jupyter notebooks, scripts, and datasets used in our study, serving as a comprehensive resource for replicating and understanding the research findings.

 ## Repository Structure